Earl Fuller: Biography

-Fuller was born on March 7, 1885 in Stonington, Illinois however his family had longstanding ties to Warren County, Ohio.
+Fuller was born on March 7, 1885 in Stonington, Illinois; however, his family had longstanding ties to Warren County, Ohio.
 Practically nothing is known of his musical education, but he was proficient on several instruments; photos of his jazz band show him seated at the piano, whereas he also is credited with playing trumpet and trombone in his Novelty Orchestra; other accounts identify him as a drummer.
-Fuller was hired, in 1913, as musical director of Rector's Restaurant on Broadway in Manhattan's theater district; since about 1912 it was already established as a place where famous personalities from the New York Stage rubbed shoulders with politicians and other prominent New Yorkers.
+Fuller was hired, in 1913, as musical director of Rector's Restaurant on Broadway in Manhattan's theater district, where it was established as a place where famous personalities from the New York Stage rubbed shoulders with politicians and other prominent New Yorkers.
 Fuller's Novelty Orchestra's star attraction was xylophonist Teddy Brown, then just a teenager and later destined for far greater fame in Britain.
 However, a Christmas ad placed in Variety on December 28, 1917, shows that Fuller also used George Hamilton Green in this role.

 According to an unpublished autobiography by Ted Lewis, Lewis and his "clown band" was playing at the boardwalk at Coney Island; this was a group that had evolved from a circus band and included cornetist Walter Kahn, trombonist Harry Raderman and drummer John Lucas—at that time the "clown band" did not have a pianist.
 Sometime towards the end of the summer, Fuller approached Lewis' clown band and offered to hire them into Rector's.
 The contract they signed in April 1917 still survives, and shows that what became "Earl Fuller's Famous Jazz Band" was signed, as a whole, into Rector's at one time.
-Trading in their clown costumes for tuxedoes, Fuller's Jazz Band was an immediate success, and began appearing at Rector's just a few months after the Original Dixieland Jazz Band made its acclaimed debut at Reisenweiber's Restaurant in January 1917.
+Trading in their clown costumes for tuxedoes, Fuller's Jazz Band was an immediate success, and began appearing at Rector's just a few months after the Original Dixieland Jazz Band made its acclaimed debut at Reisenweber's Cafe in January 1917.
 The Novelty Orchestra—playing rags, schottisches, waltzes, polkas and two-steps—alternated sets with the more raucous jazz band.
 While the jazz band was exciting, only the bravest dancers could contend with its tempo.
 So the resulting show was a successful balance between the revolutionary rhythm of jazz and more sedate material that was friendlier to dancers.
 According to the 1917 Christmas ad, Fuller also maintained two other groups, his "Celebrated Society Orchestra" and "Earl Fuller's Combination Seven," but of these only the first group is known on recordings through a single Victor side.